shireefkhatab/elyte-clone/README.md

 		* Update Our Technology Partner;
 		* Update Client Testimonials;
 	# HOME PAGE:
-		* Content: Needs more content (Summury of every page of the site).
+		* Content: Needs more content to be more engaging (Summury of all pages of the site).

 4- PERFORMANCE

 	Navigation:
 		* Implement Angular SPA using ui-router for Fast and smooth routing between pages.